AbdulrazaqAS/story-protocol-core-v1-clone/MILESTONES.md

 - `ERC6551Registry` requires an `ERC6551Account` implementation address to create the account.
 - The `ERC6551Account` implementation (named `IPAccountImpl`) used by Story Protocol is an extended one.
 It has a dedicated storage contract.
 - The account implementation used by Story Protocol inherits the following:
-  - `IIPAccount`: Serves as `ERC6551Account` interface which all ERC6551 account implementations must inherit.
+  - `IIPAccount`: Serves as interface which provides some of the functions signatures which each `ERC6551Account` must implement.
   - `ERC6551`: Solady's `ERC6551Account` implementation.
 This provides the implementation of methods from `IIPAccount`.
   - `IPAccountStorage`: This serves as data storage of the `IPAccountImpl`.
 - `IPAccountStorage` is a namespaced storage.
 As there are different modules and registries in the protocol, each one has a dedicated space (hence namespaced) for storing data relevant to it in the storage.
 Some: